mitric-lab/programming_theochem/src/05-configuration_interaction.md

 Since the wavefunction given above contains all possible Slater determinants (within) a basis set, it is referred to as the full CI (FCI) wavefunction.
-By inspecting the wavefunction expansion, it might beome obvious that the number of determinants grows rapidly with the size of the system.
+By inspecting the wavefunction expansion, it might become obvious that the number of determinants grows rapidly with the size of the system.
 To be precise, for a system with \\(M\\) spin-orbitals, \\(N_\alpha\\) \\(\alpha\\)-spin electrons and \\(N_\beta\\) \\(\beta\\)-spin electrons, the number of